 Perhaps, the next question on your mind is: how much experience do I need?

-Ideally, you need two years of clinical experience to give you a virile foundation for future specialization.
+Ideally, you need two years of clinical experience to provide a virile foundation for future specialization.

 If you want to earn a certification in a specialty, you must have a minimum of years of clinical experience in such a thing.

-For instance, if you want to become a mental health nurse practitioner, you must have at least two years of experience in this field.
+For instance, if you want to become a mental health nurse practitioner, you must have at least two years of experience.